hash-bang/Node-Mongoose-Scenario/README.md

 });
 ```

-However this method has the following downsides:
+However this method has the following disadvantages:

 1. Its entirely code based - all the inserts must be done in JavaScript rather than a more data friendly format such as JSON
 2. The `_id` fields cannot be auto-generated - this means you can't use the hash format Mongo would normally generate.
 Instead your fake record IDs would stand out compared to the hash values of 'real' documents.